A Timeline of Local History

 Stickland and Hornsby blocks surveyed.

-1907 Mrs Honey, first white woman in the area, arrived by Bullock train.
+1907 Mrs Hancyy, the first white woman in the area, arrived by Bullock train.

 1908 First selections made at Kondut and Ballidu

-1909 New settlers demand road, mail and food supplies.
+1909 New settlers demanded roads, mail and food supplies be made available.

-1910 Storekeeper, Ivann Royal arrives and in conjunction with First National Bank operate from a tent, awaiting the railway line, and erect a tent as a boarding house.
-Edward Joseph and Millicent Rogers had already set up a store and stables near the railway line site.
+1910 Storekeeper, Ivan Royal arrived in conjunction with First National Bank.
+Royal's store operated from a tent, awaiting the railway line.
+An erect tent was used as a boarding house.
+Edward Joseph and Millicent Rogers had already set up the tent store and stables near the railway line site prior to Royal's arrival.

 1911 Township gazetted.